 What's left to count in the House?
 Can Democrats hold the majority?

-They would then have to win at least 7 of the 13 seats that are rated as "toss ups" or "Lean Republican" by CBS News.
+They would then have to win at least 8 of the remaining 11 seats.

 Mitchell said for any chance for Democrats to hold the House, they'd have to win in the 22nd, 27th and 41st, all districts where the Republican incumbent is in the lead.